mjbots/mjmech/docs/geometry.md

 Body Frame (B): This frame is oriented at the center of the quadruped body and fixed to the chassis.

+CoM Frame (M): This frame is fixed to the chassis at the center of mass as measured with the legs in idle position.
+It is oriented to be level with the ground, so +Z is always down w.r.t. gravity.

-Robot Frame (R): This frame is nominally at the center of the quadruped body and oriented identically, but may be offset or rotated to account for the robot body shifting relative to its feet.
+Robot Frame (R): This frame is offset from the Body Frame (B) and referenced in the same manner, but may be offset or rotated to apply cosmetic kinematic changes.

 Local Frame (L): This frame is oriented such that down is parallel to gravity.
 Other degrees of freedom are initialized with the quadrupeds